AbrardoesTech/Arduino-Basics/README.md

 # Arduino-Basics

-This Respiratory contains basic codes for programming the sensors affiliated to Arduino.
+This Respiratory contains basic codes for Arduino affiliated devices and sensors.